sothawo/mapjfx/README.md

 the project contains a test application which is mostly used during development.
 The source is found in the test sources (src/test/java).
 It is compiled and executed with the following command (no need to build the library first):

-`mvn test exec:java -Dexec.mainClass="com.sothawo.mapjfx.TestApp" -Dexec.classpathScope=test`
+`mvn test exec:java -Dexec.mainClass="com.sothawo.mapjfx.TestAppLauncher" -Dexec.classpathScope=test`

 The test application does not contain all the features, to have that, check [mapjfx-demo](http://www.sothawo.com/projects/mapjfx-demo/)